gryphbecrazeh/japanese-study/README.md

 Once level generation is fixed, set up metrics to get progression and display with graphs and charts

-## Fix suru verbs, remove the o part of oshimasu, that's not supposed to be there
+## DONE -- Fix suru verbs, remove the o part of oshimasu, that's not supposed to be there

 --